toblum/esp_p10_tetris_clock/README.md

 Note: Please also have a look on the https://github.com/toblum/TetrisAnimation repo.
 Brian Lough ported this code to a library and also added text support [in this video](https://www.youtube.com/watch?v=2IejVgrSlWE).

+This is the first implementation of the Tetris Clock on a RGB matrix.
+It uses the ESP8266 that was the only option at that time.
+The code was ported to [ESP32](https://github.com/witnessmenow/WiFi-Tetris-Clock) by Brian Lough.
+He also has a version based on the fast [ESP32-HUB75-MatrixPanel-I2S-DMA](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA) library that you can [easily install using a web flasher](https://www.youtube.com/watch?v=xjTACT1qO_8).
+Maybe you want to have a look here, if you have a ESP32 at hand.

 ## Installation
 This project is built on [platform.io](http://docs.platformio.org).
 All dependencies are automatically installed, if you use it.
 I recommend to use it [together with Visual Studio Code](http://docs.platformio.org/en/latest/ide/vscode.html).